 Grand Canyon: A Different View has been available at Grand Canyon bookstores since August, but was in jeopardy of being removed after pressure by prominent evolutionists.

-What provoked the presidents of seven geological societies—representing around 100,000 geologists and paleontologists—to write a letter of protest to the superintendent of Grand Canyon National Park?
+What provoked the presidents of seven geological societies to write a letter of protest to the superintendent of Grand Canyon National Park?

 For over thirty years, three bronze plaques at Grand Canyon have displayed brief quotes from the Psalms.
 However, last week US Park Service officials decided that the plaques had to go.